crmcog/sf-cog/docs/admin-guide/50-trust-security.md

 ### Profiles

-Each user in salesforce has one and exactly one profile.
+As we have seen earlier - each user in salesforce has one and exactly one profile.

 There are two parts to profile -